Shinsentoh/vscode-manage-extensions-workspace/README.md

 ### Using VS Code Settings Sync

 After turning it on, you'll get your bundles from any synced machine.\
-At this moment (August 2021), VS Code doesn't support sharing workspace settings/state, so no other capabilities.
+At this moment (August 2021), VS Code doesn't support sharing workspace settings/state.

 ### Using Settings Sync Extensions

 After turning it on, you'll get your bundles from any synced machine.\
-Workspace settings: Currently under investigation because I don't think that a folder opened on a machine A has the same workspace ID as the same folder on a machine B, even with the same path (which is unlikely).
+Workspace settings: Settings Sync Extensions can copy workspace settings over but right now VS Code workspace ID strategy doesn't give the same ID for a folder if you don't exactly have the same absolute path on n different machines.\
+Meaning that d:\repos\vs-code on machine A and e:\sources\vs-code on machien B doesn't produce the same ID for their workspace state folders (which is not a bug, it's normal) but it prevents us to copy over our extensions set by folder and get it automatically on the other end.

+### Plan for Workspace Settings Sync
+MEW will offer an option to keep a global state of which folder is using which bundles (in order to minimize memory usage for those who won't use this feature).
+This global state will be used to reload the right extensions when opening a folder.\
+MEW is still thinking about the folder ID..., although folder name only is tempting, problems could arise if 2+ projects had the same fodler name.\
+MEW could take the git repository to check if it's the same "project", but it should have to support all version control system and what about people who don't use them ?
+MEW is still thinking, feel free to help by contribuing !.

 ## Requirements